josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 Obviously, LLMs can write code extremely quickly; nobody denies that.
 If sheer volume of code is how you measure productivity, the LLM wins hands-down.

 But I don't think anybody who's ever worked in any real production context would agree absolute lines of code is a useful proxy for productivity.
-(In fact, not so long ago, would've universally agreed the opposite was often true; _fewer_ lines of code was often held up as a superior signal.)
+(In fact, not so long ago, we mostly agreed the opposite was often true, and _fewer_ lines of code was often the superior signal.)

 Similarly: it doesn't really matter _how many_ PRs you're opening or merging, if you're not taking into account the _quality_ of the code they contain—as any Open Source maintainer will tell you.
 There have probably never been more PRs opened, and yet, the average quality has likely never been lower.